Zaurtime/mbaforceo/README.md

 * To provide a website with a clear purpose.
 * To provide role-based permissions that allows user to interact with the website.
 * To provide tools that allow users to add products.

+#### Imagery

+* All the imagery is related to the MBA courses and website design.
+The remaining imagery will be uploaded by the author to the database.